Chart Color Schemes

 Smithfield - Wetherill Park features high concentrations of family households, with a lower-than-average median household size

-Family households comprise 78.6% of all households, including 41.4% couples with children, 19.2% couples without children, and 16.5% single parent families.
+Family households account for 78.6% of all households, including 41.4% couples with children, 19.2% couples without children, and 16.5% single parent families.
 Non-family households constitute the remaining 21.4%, with lone person households at 19.8% and group households comprising 1.6%.
 The median household size is 3.1 people, which is smaller than the Greater Sydney average of 3.2.

 Frequently Asked Questions - Households